Charli XCX Teases Fans In See-Through Underwear That She Has Shot Something Special

 No word on what the new song(s) will be titled, but fans won’t have to wait much longer.

-In April, the “Girls Night Out” songstress admitted to fans that she had been slow releasing music and that her new material will be a continuation of her latest mixtape, Pop 2, which The Inquisitr reported.
+In April, the “Girls Night Out” songstress admitted to fans that she had been slow about releasing music and that her new material will be a continuation of her latest mixtape, Pop 2, which The Inquisitr reported.

 “Just so you know angels – I am working on new music and things are coming this year.
 I know I’m slow sometimes but I want things perfect.
 This new era will be all things Charli. kind of a continuation of Pop 2 but also more Charli than ever before. no compromises, my best yet,” she shared.